13 Biggest Mistakes People Make When Adopting a Shelter Dog

 Rescue animals often have challenges you’ll be warned of prior to adopting them.
 Some dogs may not be great with kids or other animals.
 Some may not do well if left alone for long periods of time.
 And some may have medical conditions that require regular attention.
 “When we speak with potential adopters, we are bluntly honest about the issues we have seen or experienced since the animal has been in our care, [as well as] the schedule, structure, or training we have seen the best results with,” says Stephanie Petofi of Wizard of Paws Rescue.

 Unfortunately, she adds, two out of five adoptions still result in calls of concern back to the rescue because new owners ignore those initial warnings.
 The bottom line: Listen to the staff members who have been working with this dog and recognize that the challenges won’t simply go away overnight.
 If you decide to move forward anyway, make sure you’re willing to put in the work because rehoming a dog is not an easy decision.
-Here are some more things to consider before adopting a dog from a shelter.

 Failing to consider the logistics